lizzie-g-2024/Quarter-4-Project/README.md

 Day 14  (May 13): Finished Regularization, Logistic Regression, and am on Classification section "Accuracy".
 Also completed survey on Comp-Sci class.
 Day 15 (May 14): Finished Classification Accuracy and continued with Precision and Recall
 Day 16 (May 15): Finished Classification and am on Regularization:Sparcity, L1 Regularization
+Day 17 (May 16): Finished Regularization: Sparcity and am on Neural Networks, Structure